eslamelgourany/airbnb-price-prediction/README.md

 5. [Licensing, Authors, and Acknowledgements](#licensing)

 ### Installation <a name="installation"></a>
-- Download and install a recent version of Python Anaconda distribution
+- Download and install a recent version of Python Anaconda distribution.
 - The dataset is available on Kaggle and can be downloaded [here](https://www.kaggle.com/airbnb/boston)

 ### Project Motivation <a name="motivation"></a>